 Fatigue after divorce is a very common ailment but you don’t have to accept it

 Apparently, fatigue after divorce is a very common thing.
 Many, many people suffer from fatigue after divorce; and depression and anxiety too.
-Some of them get it really bad and it stays with them, sometimes for years afterwards, and is a serious health crisis.
+Some of them get it really bad and it stays with them, sometimes for years afterward, and is a serious health crisis.
 Heck, even your children and pets can pick up on this syndrome and fall victim to it after your divorce.
 That is, fatigue seems to be catching.

 The thing is, fatigue after divorce while common, can be totally avoided.
-It is a question of anticipating that this could be a problem and taking pre-emptive measures to avoid it completely or manage it effectively if it does occur, so that it does not last too long.
+It is a question of anticipating that this could be a problem and taking pre-emptive measures to avoid it completely or manage it effectively if it does occur so that it does not last too long.

 Divorce is a big stress in people’s lives.
 Even when it is uncontested.
 It is a sea change.
 Things are going to be different in a big way.
 Think about it: You may have to change your name, where you live, where the kids go to school, the size of your house.
 You may have to change how you even think about your very identity because where once there were two, now there is only one.
 You are no longer a part of a whole.
-You are the whole and it can be disorienting to say the least.
+You are the whole and it can be disorienting, to say the least.

 But the combat of divorce can really take a toll.
 So that it is the actual process itself that wears you out and leaves you feeling like you cannot get out of bed, or lift your arm even.
 You become overwhelmed by even the simplest of tasks, like calling your mother to say happy birthday.